koenrane/KR-new-site/content/design.md

 Technically, _en dashes_ should be used for ranges of dates and numbers.
 So "<span class="no-formatting">p.
 202-203</span>" turns into "p.
 202-203", and "<span class="no-formatting">Aug-Dec</span>" turns into "Aug-Dec"!

 Some hyphens should actually be _minus signs_.
-I find raw hyphens (<span class="no-formatting">-2</span>) to be distasteful when used in plaintext numbers.
+I find raw hyphens (<span class="no-formatting">-2</span>) to be distasteful when used with plaintext numbers.
 I opt for "-2" instead.

 ### Other display tweaks
 Fractions